annastavniychuk/acquisitions_by_digital_ecosystems/README.md

 The file `rusbase_data.csv` contains data on deals (purchases and investments) with Russian startups from January 2010 to April 2023, collected from the website of the Rusbase website [https://rb.ru/deals/](https://rb.ru/deals/).
 The Rusbase portal collects data from open sources and provide detailed information on deals with Russian startups covered in the media.

-The dashboard based on the dataset is available at the link [https://annastavniychuk.shinyapps.io/antitrust_authority_burden/](https://annastavniychuk.shinyapps.io/antitrust_authority_burden/)
+The dashboard (In Russian) based on the dataset is available at the link [https://annastavniychuk.shinyapps.io/antitrust_authority_burden/](https://annastavniychuk.shinyapps.io/antitrust_authority_burden/)

 The file `rusbase_data.csv` contains cariables: